-This modern australian farm house was designed by Archterra Architects in Margaret River, Western Australia.
+This modern australian farm house was designed by Archterra Studio in Margaret River, Western Australia.

 Description by Archterra: This house sits along a ridge between sections of remnant jarrah bushland on a working cattle farm.
 The project aims to satisfy the owners requirements of a house with pitched roof and traditional farm house verandah wrapped into a contemporary home.